Cody Legebokoff

-Cody Alan Legebokoff (born 21 January 1990) is a Canadian serial killer convicted in 2014 by the British Columbia Supreme Court of murdering three women and one teenage girl, between 2009 and 2010, in or near the city of Prince George, British Columbia.
+Cody Alan Legebokoff (born 21 January 1990) is a Canadian serial killer convicted in 2014 by the Supreme Court of British Columbia of murdering three women and one teenage girl, between 2009 and 2010, in or near the city of Prince George, British Columbia.
 He is one of Canada's youngest convicted serial killers, and his trial drew national attention.
 One of his victims, the 23-year-old Natasha Lynn Montgomery, has been included in the list of missing women and girls suspected as victims in the Highway of Tears murders.

 Background

 Cody Legebokoff is a Canadian citizen who was born on 21 January 1990 and raised in Fort St. James, a district municipality in rural British Columbia.
 He has been described by friends and family members as a popular young man who competed in ice hockey and showed no propensity for violence.
 Though Legebokoff had a minor criminal record, he was not "on the radar" of local police.

 After graduating Fort St. James Secondary School, Legebokoff lived briefly in Lethbridge, Alberta, before moving to Prince George, British Columbia.
 There, he shared an apartment with three close female friends and worked at a Ford dealership.
 In his spare time, Legebokoff frequented the Canadian social-networking site Nexopia, using the handle "1CountryBoy."